Karthikeyan2212/VGK-FOOD-RESTAURANT/README.md

 # VGK-FOOD-RESTAURANT
-It is a website for ordering the food in online and give the payment bill for customers in online.
+It is a website for ordering the food in online and give the payment bill for customers in online.<br><br>
+Sample Output: